 Help make it happen - be a volunteer

 The Career Fairs are such big undertakings that they require the services of a lot of volunteers.
-Three main committees - Recruitment, Operations and Employer Relations - are assigned duties to plan for the event in advance as well as to run the events.
-Stop by the Career Services Office if you are interested in serving on one of the committees described below.
+Students are assigned duties to plan for the event in advance as well as to run the events.
+Stop by the Career Services Office if you are interested in joining our team.

 Your main responsibilities occur before the fair, but please consider signing up to work the day of the event as well!